 Pi Mu Epsilon

-Students majoring in mathematics who have excellent overall records and exceptional performance in mathematics courses are invited to join this national honorary mathematics fraternity upon completion of the freshman year.
+Students majoring in mathematics who have excellent overall records and exceptional performance in mathematics courses are invited to join this national honorary mathematics fraternity upon completion of their freshman year.

-At present the department manages 3 Windows and 1 Linux computer lab.
+At present the department manages three (3) Windows and one (1) Linux computer lab.
 All graduate student offices are equipped with at least one workstation.
 The department hosts a number of servers including a multinode beowulf cluster.
 On these computers there is a considerable amount of state-of-the-art scientific software and word processing software available.
 Facilities for mathematics education include a curriculum lab equipped with elementary, middle-grades, and secondary textbook series, North Carolina Manipulative kits, and a variety of other instructional resources including instructional software appropriate for school mathematics.

 Career Opportunities in Mathematics